thedhanawada/me/index.md

 Sydney, NSW
 ```
 - <i class="fas fa-award"></i> Recipient of MTC Applause Award
-- **Stakeholder Collaboration**: Worked closely with stakeholders to assess new business requirements and identify opportunities for technology to enhance business operations and customer experience.
-- **Solution Design & Implementation**: Conducted requirements analysis, designed solutions, and performed hands-on implementation of business applications and platforms.
+- **Stakeholder Engagement and Solution Architecture**: Engage regularly with a diverse set of stakeholders to gather unique business needs.
+Specialize in architecting Salesforce solutions, customizing Salesforce with Apex, Lightning, and Visualforce.
+Implemented integration with AskNicely and FormAssembly to improve email campaigns and customer surveys.
+- **Data Management and Integration**: Conduct ETL operations using Talend, extract data from private subscriptions via MS SQL Server, and load it into Salesforce efficiently for enhanced analytics and decision-making processes.
+- **Web Development and Management**: Lead the technical aspect of publishing data from Salesforce to WordPress using custom plugins, and perform site-wide CSS and JS updates to improve uniformity and user experience.
+- **Web Accessibility and Compliance**: Collaborate with the marketing team using Monsido to ensure web accessibility and compliance.
+Extensively worked on the technical aspects of Marketo, contributing significantly to its successful integration with Salesforce and subsequent enhancement of marketing processes.
-- **Process Automation**: Automated existing business and system processes for increased efficiency.
+- **Process Automation**: Drive automation of business and system processes, leveraging tools like Salesforce and Power Automate, resulting in significant improvements in operational efficiency.
-- **Systems & Data Integration**: Designed and built data integration flows using ETL techniques.

 ### <sub>_University Research Placement Student_ at </sub> **[Walter and Eliza Hall Institute of Medical Research](https://www.wehi.edu.au/){:target="_blank"}** `2021.07 - 2021.10`
 ```